xxxcoltxxx/request-logger/readme.md

 ## Enable logging only for specific routes

 Request logger enabled on all routes by default.
-You can disable `all_routes` option in configuration file and use `request_logger` middleware on custom routes
+You can disable `all_routes` option in the configuration file and use `request_logger` middleware in routes configuration.

 Documentation for registering middleware can be found in [Laravel documentation](https://laravel.com/docs/5.7/middleware#registering-middleware)